 Note: Walker's pre-CVNC guest restaurant reviews are compiled in Kent's Carolina Barbecue Book from what was the #1 ranked by Google website from 1998 until its retirement in 2008 with an average of over 10,000+ unique visitors per month.

-Dr. Ward relocated from Raleigh to Western Massachusetts in 2003 but continues to contribute to CVNC.
-He was a founder of Classical Voice of New England.
+He relocated from Raleigh, NC, to Western Massachusetts upon retirement in 2003, now residing in Easthampton, and continues to contribute to CVNC.
+He was a founder & Executive Editor (2006-2009) of the now defunct Classical Voice of New England.

 Since April 2011, he is a Five Colleges Associate with Five Colleges, Inc., based at Smith College in Northampton, MA.
-His research and writing focus on music, currently French and performances on historic pianos at the Frederick Collection in Ashburnham, MA.
+His research and writing focus on music, especially French, early music, and performances on historic pianos, particularly at the Frederick Collection in Ashburnham, MA.

 A freelance writer in Charlotte, North Carolina, Meg Freeman Whalen has written more than 220 articles for Charlotte magazine, The Charlotte Observer, and Charlotte Arts Magazine, including features, personality profiles, critical reviews, and previews.
 She served as contributing arts editor for Charlotte magazine from 2003 to 2007.
 Her short book, The Sound of Charlotte: The First 75 Years of the Charlotte Symphony, was published in January 2007.
 The first chapter of that book, "An Orchestra is Born," was reprinted in the anthology, Making Notes: Music of the Carolinas, published by Novello Press in 2008.